ericandrewlewis/https-http2-and-wordpress/https-setup-guide.md

 ## Create a private key and SSL certificate

-To enable HTTPS on a web server, a private key and an SSL certificate.
+A web server needs a private key and an SSL certificate (which includes a public key) to serve HTTPS.

-If the site is hosted by a web hosting provider, check their documentation on how to configure SSL.
-Some hosts force users to purchase SSL through them.
-Any good host should allow users to purchase an SSL certificate from a provider of their choosing.
+If the site is hosted by a web hosting provider, look for the host's documentation on how to configure HTTPS.
+Any good host will allow users to purchase an SSL certificate from a provider of their choosing.

-[sslmate](https://sslmate.com/) automates the SSL key and certificate process for a price.
+[sslmate](https://sslmate.com/) automates the SSL key and certificate process, for a price.

 Starting in November 2015, [Let's Encrypt](https://letsencrypt.com), a new certificate authority, will offer free certificates and key configuration with a command line utility.

 [Start SSL](https://startssl.com) offers free certificates.
 [Here is a guide](https://konklone.com/post/switch-to-https-now-for-free).

-## Configure the site to server over both HTTP and HTTPS
+## Configure the site to serve both HTTP and HTTPS

-While transitioning the site, serve content over both HTTP and HTTPS.
+Serve content over both HTTP and HTTPS.
+You should never stop serving HTTP, although later steps should be taken to send traffic to the HTTPS version of content with the appropriate means.

 Hosting providers may have administrative interfaces to enable HTTPS.